tucher/JsonFusion/docs/WHY_REFLECTION.md

 - firmware that needs JSON for configs or telemetry,
 - systems where you want type safety and validation without carrying a DOM or reflection runtime.

 The “types as intent” story is especially important here: in an MCU, you really want to skip all unnecessary work and storage.
-The skip_json example on canada.json is exactly that philosophy applied to a big dataset:
+The skip example on canada.json is exactly that philosophy applied to a big dataset:
 - Just by saying “I don’t care about these numbers” in the type system,
 - you let the compiler erase a huge amount of work in the generated parser.